LK4D4/lk4d4.darth.io/content/posts/streak.md

 I love my awesome vim with awesome [vim-go](https://github.com/fatih/vim-go) plugin, which is integrated with tools mentioned above.
-It is formats code for me, adds needed imports, removes unused imports, shows documentation, supports tagbar and more.
+It formats code for me, adds needed imports, removes unused imports, shows documentation, supports tagbar and more.
 And my favourite - go to definition.
 I really suffered without it :) With vim-go my development rate became faster than I could imagine.
 You can see my config in my dotfiles